jeaye/blog.jeaye.com/_posts/2017-05-31-clojure-spec.md

 A hugely overlooked aspect of spec is its [instrumentation](https://clojure.org/guides/spec#_instrumentation_and_testing).
-In short, if you spec your functions and your data, you can ask Clojure to *automatically check every single function call* to make sure the arguments are correct.
+In short, if you spec your functions and your data, you can ask Clojure to automatically check every single function call to make sure the arguments are correct.
 Not just during testing, but during development or even production.
-Furthermore, if you use [Orchestra](https://github.com/jeaye/orchestra), then Clojure can *automatically check every function's return value against its spec*, among other things.
+Furthermore, if you use [Orchestra](https://github.com/jeaye/orchestra), then Clojure can automatically check every function's return value against its spec, among other things.

 *This is superb.*